-Where the cancelled service is part of a combined service for example Care at Home and Housing Support Service or, the total amount of services is being reduced, you must ensure that the remaining service is not cancelled.
+Where the cancelled service is part of a larger/combined service or, the total amount of services is being reduced, you must ensure that the remaining services are not cancelled.
 You may also need to submit the 'Apply to vary conditions' to ensure that the conditions on the remaining services reflect the aims and objectives of the service.